SAP-archive/SAPConversationalAI/README.md

 # Recast.AI
-Bring conversation to any app through our collaborative Natural Language Platform!
+Build your own conversational bot on our Collaborative Bot Platform!